 Probate costs usually fall into two categories:Ā

-Court Filing Fees:Ā Paid directly to the Supreme Court when lodging an application.Ā These vary by state and by the gross value of the estate.Ā Victoria now charges up to $17,297.50 for estates worth $7 million or moreĀ –Ā a 625% increase compared with 2023.Ā Ā South Australia ranges from $987 to $3,945.
-Queensland applies a flat fee of $819.90, while Western Australia charges $408.Ā Ā As State Governments increasingly search for additional sources of revenue, it is not unlikely that we will see an uptick in Court Filing Fees over the coming years.Ā
+Court Filing Fees: A filing fee is paid directly to the Supreme Court when lodging a probate application.
+These vary by state/territory and are usually calculated based on the gross value of the estate.
+Victoria now charges up to $17,770.80 for estates worth $7 million or more – a 718% increase compared with 2023.Ā Ā South Australia ranges from $1,020 to $4,075.
+Queensland applies a flat fee of $847.60, while Western Australia charges $418.Ā Ā As State and Territory Governments increasingly search for additional sources of revenue, it is likely that we will see an uptick in court filing fees over the coming years.Ā

-Solicitorsā Fees: The legal costs of preparing and lodging the application, gathering documents, and responding to court requisitions.
+Solicitorsā Fees: These are the legal costs of engaging a solicitor to gather documents and information about assets and liabilities, prepare and lodge the application, and respond to court requisitions if required.
 In NSW, these are regulated by a statutory scale.
-Elsewhere, firms may charge hourly or offer fixed fees which can vary depending on the complexity and organisation of the estate.Ā
+Elsewhere, firms may charge hourly or offer fixed fees which can vary depending on the complexity of the estate and whether information about the estate is well organised and ready to be used for the probate application.Ā

 Our tip: the most effective way to keep costs down is to gather your documents thoroughly and provide them in one go.
 The more organised your paperwork, the less time your solicitor spends on the administration.